chawins/adv-patch-bench/README.md

 ## YOLOv5

+- Install required packages: `pip install -r requirements.txt`

+### Data Preparation

+- `prep_mtsd_for_yolo.py`: Prepare MTSD dataset for YOLOv5.
+- `prep_vistas_for_yolo.py`: Prepare Vistas dataset for YOLOv5 using a pretrained classifier to determine classes of the signs.
 - YOLO expects samples and labels in `root_dir/images/*` and `root_dir/labels/*`, respectively.
 See [this link](https://github.com/ultralytics/yolov5/wiki/Train-Custom-Data#13-organize-directories) for more detail.
 - Training set: MTSD training.
 Symlink to `~/data/yolo_data/(images or labels)/train`.
 - Validation set: MTSD validation Symlink to `~/data/yolo_data/(images or labels)/val`.